hpc-carpentry/hpc-chapel/episodes/02-variables.md

 ```

 The compiler threw an error, and did not compile our program.
 This is a feature of compiled languages - if
-there is something wrong, we will typically see an error while writing our program, instead of while running
+there is something wrong, we will typically see an error at compile-time, instead of while running
 it.
 Although we already kind of know why the error was caused (we tried to reassign the value of a `const`
 variable, which by definition cannot be changed), let's walk through the error as an example of how to
 troubleshoot our programs.